 I should note that velcro isn’t necessarily an effective solution for smooth surfaces however as it is definitely not designed to grip floors like concrete.

-My recommendation here would be to get some heavy duty velcro much like thisOpens in a new tab., cut it to the same shape as the floor plate of your pedal and use the adhesive backing to tack it in place.
+My recommendation here would be to get some heavy duty velcro much like this, cut it to the same shape as the floor plate of your pedal and use the adhesive backing to tack it in place.
 You can provide additional security here by using the screws that hold the pedal onto the plate as additional anchors for the Velcro.

 Critical: As you probably know, Velcro comes with two sides, a harder side and a softer side which feels more like fabric.
 Don’t use the ‘softer’ side as this isn’t the piece that is designed to adhere to carpeting.
 You’ll want to use the harder plastic side of the velcro.